 Augment makes it easy for accredited investors to act on moments like this by offering access to high-quality secondary opportunities in leading private companies.

-Important Disclosures: Investing in private securities involves substantial risk, including the potential loss of principal.
+Important Disclosures: This material has been prepared for informational purposes only.
+None of the information provided represents an offer or the solicitation of an offer to buy or sell any security.
+The information provided does not constitute investment, legal, tax, or accounting advice.
+You should consult with qualified professionals before making any investment decisions.
+Investing in private securities involves substantial risk, including the potential loss of principal.
 Private securities are typically illiquid, have limited pricing transparency, and often require longer holding periods.
 These investments are available exclusively to qualified accredited investors and offer no guarantee of returns.
 Projections and forward-looking statements in this content are based on current market conditions and assumptions.
 Actual results may vary significantly and past performance does not indicate future outcomes.
 Views are those of the author.
 Additionally, past performance of private securities does not indicate or predict future results.